 Obviously, you can't literally grow a century-old forest in just a decade, but by mimicking nature's forest-building process, it's possible to kickstart your own mini-forest.

-Instead of viewing nature as something outside of our cities and neighborhoods, where forests and 'wild' spaces exist only in designated parks and preserves and "out in the country," perhaps it's high time more of us embraced and nurtured our own little section of wilderness, right in our own backyards.
-All too often, our yards tend to take after someone else's idea of proper landscaping, with a heavy focus on lawns, popular trees, shrubs, and ornamentals, all with their own designated space in the yard, and yet this approach runs counter to how nature does things and can end up using more resources (time, fuel, water) to achieve less.
+Instead of viewing nature as something outside of cities and neighborhoods, where forests and "wild" spaces exist only in designated parks and preserves, perhaps it's high time more of us embraced and nurtured our own little section of wilderness right in our own backyards.
+All too often our yards tend to take after someone else's idea of proper landscaping, with a heavy focus on lawns, popular trees, shrubs, and ornamentals, all with their own designated space in the yard.
+And yet this approach runs counter to how nature does things and can end up using more resources (time, fuel, water) to achieve less.

 In this TED Talk, Sharma lays out his view of working with nature, not against it, in order to plant and nurture mini-forests that can increase local biodiversity, improve air quality, grow food for humans and wildlife alike, and provide shade and sanctuary in suburbs, office parks, factories, or schoolyards.